It's easy to start your application today.

 Faculty member, Rajan Chakrabarty received the 2019 Whitby Award from the American Association for Aerosol Research.
 The Kenneth T. Whitby Award recognizes outstanding technical contributions to aerosol science and technology by a young scientist.
 The purpose of the award is to encourage continued work in the field and ongoing support of such endeavors.

 Randall Martin, NASA, $1,163,000, Development of the High Performance Version of GEOS-Chem (GCHP) to enable broad community access to high-resolution atmospheric chemistry modeling in support of NASA Earth Science

 Fuzhong Zhang, National Institutes of Health, $392,500, Non-genetic metabolic heterogeneity and its influence on drug tolerance.

-Rajan Chakrabarty recieved the 2019 Schmauss Award, given by the European Aerosol Association.
-This award is granted to an outstanding young scientest in the field of atmospherical aerosol science.
+Rajan Chakrabarty received the 2019 Schmauss Award, given by the European Aerosol Association.
+This award is granted to an outstanding young scientist in the field of atmospherical aerosol science.